 Beyond the day-to-day effects of the virus that many immediately consider, however, COVID-19 has also affected many other aspects of our lives in ways that no one could have anticipated.
 The real estate market is no exception.
-Buyers, sellers, agents, brokers – all find themselves in uncharted waters.
+Home buyers, sellers, agents, brokers – all find themselves in uncharted waters.
 At GayRealEstate.com, we’re working hard every day along with our excellent network of agents across the country to help find those answers for valued buyers and sellers like you.

-As a seller, you may understandably feel overwhelmed and uncertain as to how – or whether – you should proceed with the sale of your home in this time of social distancing.
+As a home selling agent, you may understandably feel overwhelmed and uncertain as to how – or whether – you should proceed with the sale of your home in this time of social distancing.
 Certainly, despite the current state of affairs, some feel that they have no choice but to sell their home – for any number of reasons.
 These reasons may be personal, financial, or job-related, but even in these uncertain times, there will be sellers – and buyers – on the market.

 If you have decided to put your home on the market, here are a few things to consider:

-- Finding the right agent: If you’re determined to sell, in the current environment it will be more important than ever to find an agent who knows the community in which you’re selling very well.
+- Finding the right agent: If you’re determined to sell, in the current environment it will be more important than ever to find an agent who knows the community in which you’re selling.
 There will be few – if any – open houses during this time where potential buyers might notice your home and happen to stop by.
 There will also be far fewer opportunities for in-person showings, at least in the traditional sense.

 An agent who knows the community and who has a strong network might already have some potential buyers in mind for your home – someone who, like you, might need to move for any number of personal reasons despite the current situation.
 Even if not, an agent who is well connected and familiar with the community might know other agents who have potential buyers.